 To contact DfE: https://www.gov.uk/contact-dfe

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact Craig Stilwell.
+To make a request for your personal information, or be given access to your child’s education record, contact the Head Teacher or Office Manager.

 If you want to exercise any of the above rights, please contact the Head Teacher in writing.